 Our international travel trade training programme, the 100% Pure New Zealand Specialist Programme, is active in the Japan market.
 The programme up-skills travel agents’ knowledge of New Zealand so they can better sell it as a holiday destination.
 As part of this programme selected travel agents are invited to New Zealand on familiarisation (famil) trips to experience the product they are selling to their client.

-We also host and attend travel trade events in Japan, such as KiwiLink Japan 2018 which will take place on 8-9 March 2018.
+We also host and attend travel trade events in Japan, such as KiwiLink Japan.
+To see more upcoming events, visit our Events page.

 Air New Zealand operates daily flights from Narita International Airport to New Zealand, increasing to 10 times a week during peak season.